roeszler/toptails/README.md

 ![Bet Amount Area](assets/images/betAmountArea.webp)
   * This section is the first point of user interaction.
   * Allows user to increment / decrement the bet amount that simultaneously decreases / icreases the bank area seen as 'Your Bank'.
+  * Creates a sense of risk vs reward that is vital for making chance games fun and even compelling.
   * It has been created as an `<input type="number">` tag without the usual increase/decrease arrows that associate with this input.
-    * Altho not conventional, the use of this has permitted
+    * Althogh not conventional, the use of the 'unstyled' input button has permitted :
       * Logging of amounts to console,
       * Direct user input (if so desired),
       * Event listener on the DOMContentLoaded event that fundamentally controls the game,
-      * Simultaneous decreasing of a similar `<input>` tag the Bank Area,
+      * Simultaneous decreasing of a similar `<input>` tag the Bank Area;

       ![Bank Area](assets/images/bankArea.webp)

-      * Base factor to calculate win / loss amounts
+      * Used as a base to calculate win / loss amounts should user selection equal the combination spun.

   * The ability for the user to choose the wadger attends to user stories:
     > As a returning user, I wan't to try to beat the computersied opponent (Kev the Koala) to 500 points without breaking the bank.